 List of Action Verbs Used in the Present Continuous

 The present continuous tense is a crucial component of the English language.
 It conveys the action that is currently taking place, indicating progress and continuity.
-Action verbs used in the present continuous tense are crucial in carrying out this function.
+Action verbs used in this verb tense are crucial in carrying out this function.
 From teaching and learning to sport and fitness, present continuous verbs are used in day to day activities.
 Common action verbs used include;

 Understanding and using present continuous verbs effectively while speaking or writing is integral to proper communication in English.
 So, next time you find yourself communicating in English, ensure you use some present continuous verbs to give your sentences that dynamic edge.